Ticketedmoon/human-activity-recognition-using-wrist-mounted-sensors-based-on-symbolic-aggregate-approximation/docs/blog/blog.md

 Now with the remainder of my time I will be studying for my Final Year Exams and will also be writing `Unit and Integration tests` to achieve as high a test-coverage as possible before the project deadline.

+# Blog Post #34 | Project Completion | 18/05/2019
+Since I've finished my exams on may 14th, my entire focus has been centered around the project.
+There was many things I had to tidy up and complete as well as engage in a thorough testing and evaluation stage.
+Additionally, I had to write my documentation to describe the entire software process I engaged in.
+All of this combined has been very heavy on me personally to meet the deadline but I have just made it.
+All I can say is that this project was been a journey through thick and thin.

+The project was required to be worked on throughout the entirety of final year with all the tough 7.5 modules
+cracking down as well as the end of semester examinations.
+Additionally, I was exploring, researching and implementing
+a project that I had no previous experience in.
+This project was all about data science, machine learning and human activity
+recognition.
+I wanted to challenge myself with all of this, this is just the sort of person I am.
+All of this combined gave
+the year a looming stressful feeling but now that the close is near, the end is in sight and the light at the end of the tunnel beginning to show,  I can feel the weight lifting off my shoulders.

+The final stages are submission of the project tomorrow (19th of may) at midnight.
+Outside of that, there still is the project demo which I will strive to do well in and there is the **project expo** where I can show off my project to employers from around the country.
+This most likely will be my final blog post, so I want to thank you for reading my work and following my progress.